sandialabs/wiretap/README.md

 > **Note**
 > Wiretap uses 2 WireGuard interfaces per node in order to safely and scalably chain together servers.
 This means your client will bind to more than one port, but only the Relay Interface port needs to be accessible by the Server.
 See the [How It Works](#how-it-works) section for details.
 Use `--simple` if your setup requires a single interface on the client

-Install the resulting config either by copying and pasting the output or by importing the new `wiretap_relay.conf` and `wiretap_e2ee.conf` files into WireGuard:
+Install the resulting config either by copying and pasting the output or by importing the new `wiretap.conf` and `wiretap_relay.conf` files into WireGuard:

 * If using a GUI, select the menu option similar to *Import Tunnel(s) From File*
-* If you have `wg-quick` installed, `sudo wg-quick up ./wiretap_relay.conf` and `sudo wg-quick up ./wiretap_e2ee.conf`
+* If you have `wg-quick` installed, `sudo wg-quick up ./wiretap.conf` and `sudo wg-quick up ./wiretap_relay.conf`

-Don't forget to disable or remove the tunnels when you're done (e.g., `sudo wg-quick down ./wiretap_relay.conf` and `sudo wg-quick down ./wiretap_e2ee.conf`)
+Don't forget to disable or remove the tunnels when you're done (e.g., `sudo wg-quick down ./wiretap.conf` and `sudo wg-quick down ./wiretap_relay.conf`)

 ### Deploy